 Tatchell sums up his philosophical modus operandi in this way: “In the midst of these strongly felt issues and controversies, it can be tempting to become a political advocate for Mayor and Council.
 Philosophical training discourages polemics and opinion shouting.
 Rather, it encourages thoughtful reflection and analysis which is not the same as inaction.
 Careful thinking and analysis inform the right type of work to be done to achieve a values-based outcome.
 This starts with truly understanding the world as it is.”

-DIANE KALEN-SUKRA, MA, CMC is PSD’s Civic Resilience columnist.
-She is an author, speaker, educator, coach and certified culture change consultant with the Barrett Values Centre.
+DIANE KALEN-SUKRA, MA, CMC is a author, speaker, educator, coach and certified culture change consultant with the Barrett Values Centre.
 Diane’s firm Kalen Consulting inspires and equips leaders to build resilient communities through good governance, asset management, servant leadership, compassionate culture, and civic education.